NethermindEth/ansible-scripts/README.md

 You can change the Nethermind's source branch in `roles/build-nethermind/vars/main.yml` by changing the value of `nethermind_branch`.

 Run the nethermind service while passing secrets file.
-It will prompt you to provide an ansible vault password.
+It will prompt you to provide an ansible vault password:

 ```bash
 ansible-playbook -l nethermind -e @roles/nethermind-service/files/secrets_file.enc --ask-vault-pass playbooks/start-nethermind.yml